 NCDB Professional Development Series: Deaf-Blind Strategies

-Between July and December 2020, the National Center on Deaf-Blindness will hold six webinars on instructional strategies for children and youth who are deaf-blind.
+Between July and December 2020, the National Center on Deaf-Blindness held six webinars on instructional strategies for children and youth who are deaf-blind.
 Descriptions and links to recordings and associated materials are below.
 These should be of interest to families, educators, state deaf-blind project personnel, and any other individuals interested in deaf-blindness in children and youth.

 July 29 - Establishing Routines at Home